Bustle Digital Group Ethics

-Every full-time writer and editor across all of Bustle Digital Group’s verticals is judiciously trained in libel.
+Every writer and editor across all of Bustle Digital Group’s verticals is judiciously trained in libel.
 This includes an extensive presentation by a member of editorial leadership, and a quiz to make sure they comprehend the importance of accurate reporting and the dangers of misleading statements.

 At its core, to be a journalist is to be a witness of history — and to give readers all the information they need to understand it.
 Writers and editors of news content should not participate in or directly impact news events, and if they do, this information should be presented to the reader.